Technical Information

 The tunnel at Wright-Patterson became famous in the world of indoor skydiving due to the fact that in 1964 the late Jack Tiffany became the first recorded human to ever fly in a wind tunnel at the Wright-Patterson machine.
 (2a) At that time, Jack was working with the Apollo space program testing parachute clusters.
 (17) In a 2008 interview, he stated “We were running damn near around the clock,” he told Military Times.
 “It was 2 a.m., and everyone was a little slap-happy.
 I said: “Fire this puppy up.
 I think I can fly.
 They fired it up, and I flew.”
 (3)

-Tsagi Vertical Wind Tunnel T-105
+TsAGI Vertical Wind Tunnel T-105

 TsAGI Vertical Wind Tunnel T-105 (1)